lulab/exSEEK_docs/exseek/feature_selection.md

         max_depth: [3, 4, 5]
 ```

+The complete configuration file can be found in (https://github.com/lulab/exSEEK/blob/master/config/machine_learning.yaml).
 ## Output directories of exSEEK feature selection

 Feature selection results using one combination of parameters are saved in a separate directory: